 As I loosened my grip on the plans for my life (one finger at a time, of course), I began to discover my purpose and identity in Christ and His great love for me.
 I laid down my prideful desires to become an actress in LA, picked up my cross, and committed to truly follow Jesus, no matter the cost, for the first time in my life.
 But because I was still so ignorant about the Bible, the church I found myself in was a WOF/hyper-charismatic church (even though at the time, I had no idea what that even meant).

-My husband Paul was born and raised in that WOF/hyper-charismatic church.
+My husband Paul was born and raised in that very WOF/hyper-charismatic church.
 We met there a few months after I began attending in 2008 and got married in 2009.
 Even though we were still deceived by certain false teaching, we left that church in 2010 when we began to see how worldly it had become; it was broadcasted on TV and had become more of an entertainment business than a church, using Jesus as a marketing tool instead of the object of our worship.

-We have been a part of several churches and ministries through out our marriage, and have served in various leadership roles in ministry together such as worship ministry and student ministry.
+Paul and I were involved in several churches and ministries through out our marriage and have served in various leadership roles in ministry together such as worship ministry and student ministry.

-A couple years into our marriage, I became fascinated by prophetic worship, the house of prayer movement, and hyper-charismatic/NAR type of experiences at various conferences featuring Karen Wheaton’s The Ramp and Bethel associated leaders like Heidi Baker and Randy Clark.
+A few years into my walk with Christ, I became fascinated by prophetic worship, the house of prayer movement, and hyper-charismatic/NAR type of experiences at various conferences featuring Karen Wheaton’s The Ramp and Bethel associated leaders like Heidi Baker and Randy Clark.
 I was always chasing encounters and looking to experience “more of God.”
 I truly just wanted to serve and worship Jesus.

 I fasted constantly, attended Bible studies, read the Bible from cover to cover (unknowingly without proper exegesis and with Word of Faith/prosperity gospel filters on), and spent hours of time in prayer and worship where I would receive “downloads from heaven,” making sure I wrote down every single word in my journal— all of this only made me more self-righteous and judgmental of those who were not as “on fire for God” as me.
 I truly just wanted to serve and worship Jesus with everything in me.

 At one point in time, Paul and I were even both working for Joyce Meyer Ministries before I became a stay-at-home mom in 2014.

 But in 2015, our eyes were opened to the utter deception we were under and our hearts were reminded of the true gospel of Jesus Christ that we believed, even though our eyes had strayed to lesser things in the allure of the prosperity gospel.
-The Lord used various sound teachers such as Paul Washer, John Piper, and R.C.
+The Lord used various sound teachers such as Paul Washer, John Piper, John MacArthur, and R.C.
 Sproul to help us out of that movement, but Justin Peter’s “A Call for Discernment”, now called “Clouds without Water,” seminar was probably the most impactful in our lives.
 The Lord also used American Gospel: In Christ Alone in January 2019 to convict us to cut the very last tie to the WOF movement once and for all…Paul’s job at JMM.
 Before Paul put in his resignation, he presented a document to the executives about the countless errors and heresy found in Joyce’s teachings.

-Paul and I have repented and turned away from our false beliefs completely, and we are members of a sound and Biblical church (FINALLY! 🙌🏼).
+Paul and I have repented and turned away from our false beliefs completely, and we are members of a sound and Biblical church (FINALLY! ??).
 Since coming out of the Word of Faith movement, we have grown immensely on our walk with the Lord and in our discernment and theology.
 Because of that, our faith in God and love for God (and the gospel) has deepened and has become so much richer.
-We no longer read the Bible with blinders on (praise God!), and we have learned how to study the Bible in its proper context.
+We no longer read the Bible using eisegesis or with WOF filters on (praise God!), and we have learned how to study the Bible in its proper context.
 We are now teaching our sons about the grace and sovereignty of God and reading the Bible (context, context, context!).